-The German dramatist Friedrich von Schiller (1759-1805) was in Marbach am Neckar in Wuerttemberg born.
+The German playwright Friedrich von Schiller (1759-1805) was in in Marbach am Neckar Wuerttemberg born.
 Many of his ancestors were winemakers.
-His father Johann K. Schiller (1723-1796) was the director of the court gardens and tree nurseries of Duke Carl Eugen of Württemberg (1728-1793) 1767 a book on viticulture.
+His father Johann K. Schiller (1723-1796), as head of the court gardens and nurseries of Duke Carl Eugen von Württemberg (1728-1793), published a book on viticulture in 1767.
 His mother Elisabeth D. Schiller was the daughter of an innkeeper.
-In this respect vorbelastet, he wrote the album verse "The name Wirtemberg, is written by the landlord on the mountain.
-A Wirtemberger without wine, who can be a Wirtemberger? " At ducal command and against the will of his parents Schiller had to enter the Military Academy Karlsschule (Stuttgart) in 1773.
+With this in mind, he wrote the album verse "The name Wirtemberg, written by the landlord on the mountain.
+A Wirtemberger without wine, can he be a Wirtemberger? ” In 1773, on ducal orders and against the will of his parents, Schiller had to enter the Karlsschule military academy (Stuttgart).

-Due to the school regulations, wine or wine consumption was, as it were, ordered in this institute.
-Duke Carl Eugen, as a great advocate of viticulture, ordered that the pupils, graduated at meals, receive up to half a liter of wine a day, according to their age.
-On the advice of doctors "enjoyment of wine in hot weather is good for young people" .
-In a letter dated August 29, 1787, to his editor Christian G. Körner (1756-1831), Freirdich Schiller describes Johann W von von in a celebration in honor of himself Goethe (1749-1832): "We ate heartily and Goethe's health was drunk in Rheinwein" .
+In this institution he was prescribed wine or wine consumption, so to speak, based on the school regulations.
+Duke Carl Eugen, as a major sponsor of viticulture, had ordered that pupils receive up to half a liter of wine a day at mealtimes, depending on their age.
+According to the advice of the doctors, "wine enjoyment in hot weather is good for young people" .
+In a letter dated August 29, 1787 to his editor Christian G. Körner (1756-1831), Freirdich Schiller describes a celebration in honor of Johann W. von Goethe (1749-1832): "We ate heartily, and I drank Goethe's health in Rheinwein" .

-Terzky: The wine speaks from it!
-Do not listen to him, I ask you.
+Terzky: The wine speaks from him!
+Don't hear him, I'm asking you.

-Isolani: The wine does not invent anything, it just chatters it out.
+Isolani: Wine does not invent anything, it just talks it out.